dyoung2019/layer-header/README.md

 Reverse engineering layer outline(?) controls of after effects

+## Approach
+Outline paging solution
+2 level segment
+1. Top level Array-based segment tree (0-based) of the layer with total count of visible properties (as total height)
+2. Secondary level of each property and their height

+Since layers is various types with the same number of props

+With per-property state controlling
+- is-expanded
+- separate-dimensions

 ## TODOs

 1. The Rotation property field is used for 2D layers